-The color-coded I/O ports include one COM port, a VGA port, four USB 2.0 ports (additional USB headers are included on the serverboard) and four gigabit Ethernet ports.
+The color-coded I/O ports include one COM port, a VGA port, four USB 2.0 ports (additional USB headers are included on the serverboard) and two 10 Gb Ethernet ports.
 A dedicated IPMI LAN port is also included.